How to Boot DoomsDay USB

 Which Image to Download: GPT

-Choose the GPT version of DoomsDay USB if your PC uses UEFI firmware (most computers since 2015):
+• Choose the GPT version if your PC uses UEFI firmware (most since 2015).

 • UEFI often shows a graphical BIOS interface with mouse support.